Andrew Yeom Soo-jung: Cardinal

 Pope Francis named Yeom to the College of Cardinals on 22 February 2014.
-As a cardinal priest, he was assigned the titular church of San Crisogono.
+As a Cardinal-Priest of the titular church of San Crisogono.
 Yeom is the third Korean national to be made cardinal, following Cardinals Nicholas Cheong Jin-Suk and Stephen Kim Sou-hwan.
 On 23 February, a celebratory ceremony was held at Seoul's Myeongdong Cathedral, where he said, "I will make efforts to realize Pope Francis' vision of a Church toiling for the poor and those on the margins of society and to make it a Church serving the community. ...
 I respect efforts made by late Cardinal Kim and Cardinal Cheong, and will add mine to them."
 His appointment as cardinal was welcomed by many Koreans, though only 11 percent of the country is Catholic.
 On 22 May 2014, he was named member of the Congregation for the Evangelization of Peoples and the Congregation for the Clergy.
 On 4 October 2014, he took possession of the title of San Crisogono.
 By papal appointment, he participated in Third Extraordinary General Assembly of the Synod of Bishops from 5 to 19 October 2014 on the theme "The Pastoral Challenges of the Family in the Context of Evangelization".

 Pope Francis accepted his resignation as archbishop of Seoul on 28 October 2021.

 Coat of arms

-The Coat of Arms of Archbishop Yeom features the Traditional Red Hat, or the galero, replaces the Green one with its 15 tassels dangling in two five-tiered formations from either side.
-Below the Red Hat is the Crucifix symbolizes the Holy Martyrs of Korea who were the victims of religious persecution against the Catholic Church during the Joseon Dynasty in the 19th century.
+The coat of arms of Archbishop Yeom features the Traditional Red Hat, or the galero, replaces the Green one with its 15 tassels dangling in two five-tiered formations from either side.
+Below the Red Hat is the Crucifix symbolizes the Holy Martyrs of Korea who were the victims of religious persecution against the Catholic Church during the Joseon dynasty in the 19th century.

 The shield is a symbol of God's salvation, and the three Rainbow colors: Purple (Love), Blue (Hope) and Green (Faith).
 The Herald of a new life, Dove, symbol of peace as a messenger came in the past, and will come in the present and future, and the spirit of the Lord brings into the presence among us even today and revealed that symbolizes the Holy Spirit.
 The Big Star in the center represents the Virgin Mary as she protects the two shining stars below symbolizing the peaceful reunification between the Democratic People's Republic of Korea and Republic of Korea.
 An anchor cross and the two Greek letters "A" (Alpha) and "Ω" (Omega) that all the hopes and aspirations of the Korean People will be in the God's plan.
 The background's color Blue, Yellow, and Red symbolize Peace, Sharing, and Sacrifice.

 Archbishop Yeom's Latin motto is taken from the Book of Revelation 22:20, Amen.
 Veni, Domine Jesu! meaning "Amen.
 Come, Lord Jesus!"